scala/improvement-proposals/content/alternative-bind-variables.md

 ## Compatibility

-We believe the changes are backwards compatible.
+We believe the changes would be backwards compatible.

 # Related Work